Home » Recipes » Chewy No-Bake Peanut Butter Oatmeal Bars

 Chewy No-Bake Peanut Butter Oatmeal Bars

 No-bake peanut butter oatmeal bars have a soft, chewy texture and the perfect balance of savory peanut butter and sweet honey.
-Featuring old-fashioned oats, these bars are made from five simple ingredients that you probably have in your pantry.
+Featuring rolled oats, these bars have been shared thousands of times on Pinterest but can be made from five simple ingredients that you probably have in your pantry.
 Only ten minutes to make and thirty minutes to cool means you are closer to a homemade snack than you thought!

 prep: 10 minutes